Legrand W. Perce

 Legrand (or Le Grand) Winfield Perce (June 19, 1836 – March 16, 1911) was a U.S. Representative from Mississippi.

 Born in Buffalo, New York, Perce completed preparatory studies.

-He attended Genesee College, Lima, New York, and was graduated from the Albany Law School in 1857.
+He attended Genesee College in Lima, New York, and graduated from Albany Law School in 1857.

 He was admitted to the bar the same year and commenced practice in Buffalo, New York.
-In 1859 he travelled to St. Louis, Missouri intending to live there, but he decided that, due to his anti-slavery views, he could never live in a slave state and instead settled in Chicago, Illinois.
-At the outbreak of the Civil War, he volunteered his services to Governor Yates of Illinois and served for 4 months on General Prentiss' staff in Cairo, Illinois, with the rank of captain.
+In 1859, he travelled to St. Louis, Missouri intending to live there, but he decided that, due to his anti-slavery views, he could never live in a slave state and instead settled in Chicago, Illinois.
+At the outbreak of the Civil War, he volunteered his services to Governor Yates of Illinois and served for 4 months on General Prentiss's staff in Cairo, Illinois, with the rank of captain.

-In August 1861 he accepted an offer to join the Sixth Regiment, Michigan Volunteer Infantry and was commissioned a second lieutenant.
+In August 1861, he accepted an offer to join the Sixth Regiment, Michigan Volunteer Infantry and was commissioned a second lieutenant.

 He was promoted to the rank of captain in June 1862.

 He was appointed captain in the United States Volunteers in August 1863 and was brevetted lieutenant colonel and colonel in 1865.